Fragile Preferences: A Deep Dive Into Order Effects in Large Language Models: Materials and Methods

 \subsec{Order Effects in Triplewise Comparisons}

-In triplewise comparisons, higher-quality tiers exhibit a primacy effect, consistent with the pairwise results.
-For lower-quality tiers, all models favor latter positions, though they differ in whether the second or third option is preferred; see~\autoref{fig:triplewise_both_temp_0}.
-GPT-4o-mini and Claude 3 Haiku both display a centrality bias---favoring the middle option over first or last.
-For example, at \(T=0\), GPT-4o-mini always selected the middle option for `Plain' colors, and Claude 3 Haiku did so 83\% of the time for `Harsh' colors.
-In contrast, Llama 3 8B did not display a centrality bias, but instead showed simultaneous primacy and recency effects, resembling the serial position effects observed in humans \cite{murphy2006primacy,Baucells2011ref}: among colors in the `Fair' tier at \(T=0\), Llama 3 8B chose the first and last positions 50\% of the time each, and never selected the middle option.
-See \ifpnas SI Appendices~F and~G \else Appendices~\ref{app:triplewise_colors} (colors) and~\ref{app:triplewise_resumes} (resumes) \fi for additional details.
+In triplewise comparisons, higher-quality tier(s) exhibited a primacy effect, consistent with the pairwise results.
+For lower-quality tier(s), all models favored later positions, though they differed in whether the second or third option was preferred.
+Specifically, GPT-4o-mini and Claude 3 Haiku sometimes favored the second (middle) position, exhibiting centrality bias.
+For example, at \(T=0\) (Figure~\ref{fig:triplewise_both_temp_0}A) , GPT-4o-mini always selected the middle option for \emph{Plain} colors, and Claude 3 Haiku did so 83\% of the time for \emph{Harsh} colors.
+In resume selection (Figure~\ref{fig:triplewise_both_temp_0}B) , GPT-4o-mini preferred the middle option in three out of the four tiers tested.